mathworks-ref-arch/matlab-azure-data-lake/Documentation/BasicUsageADL.md

 Not all of the operations supported by the Interface are described here.
 For further documentation refer to the help for the individual commands or the [API reference](AzureDataLakeApi.md) document.

-By and large the Data Lake API wraps the HDFS API and thus functionality normally available in that API is available through the MATLAB client.
+By and large the Azure Data Lake API wraps the HDFS API and thus a subset of functionality normally available in that API is available through the MATLAB client.

 See [Logging](Logging.md) for details of enabling verbose output during development and testing.